umadesai/ExercisesInC/homeworks/homework09.md

 4) Normally the same thread that created a thread also waits to join it.
 What happens if another thread tries to join a thread it did not create?

-Any thread can join any other thread, but in the most common pattern the parent thread creates and joins all child threads.
+If another thread tries to join a thread it did not create, it waits for that thread to complete and then continues.

 5) What goes wrong if several threads try to increment a shared integer at the same time?